etesync/etesync-dav/README.md

 ## Autostart on system boot

-It's probably easiet to just follow [these instructions](https://www.howtogeek.com/228467/how-to-make-a-program-run-at-startup-on-any-computer/) for setting up autostart.
+It's probably easier to just follow [these instructions](https://www.howtogeek.com/228467/how-to-make-a-program-run-at-startup-on-any-computer/) for setting up autostart.
 Alternatively, you can try following the instructions below.

 ### Linux (systemd)